princewhyte2/typing-test/README.md

-This is a next js App
+This is a simple next js App for testing a user typing speed.

 Live demo: [https://typing-test-iota.vercel.app/](https://typing-test-iota.vercel.app/)